datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 >B is correct because of the requirement to globally scaleable transactions - use Cloud Spanner.
 CPU utilization is the recommended metric for scaling, per Google best practices, linked below.
 A is not correct because you should not use storage utilization as a scaling metric.
 C,D are not correct because you should not use Cloud Bigtable for such a scenario.

+Quickly and inexpensively develop an application that sorts product reviews by most favorable to least favorable.

+1. O Train an entity classification model with TensorFlow.
+Deploy the model using AI Platform.
+Use the entity to sort the reviews.
+2. O Build an application that performs entity analysis using the Natural Language API.
+Use the entity to sort the reviews.
+3. X Build an application that performs sentiment analysis using the Natural Language API.
+Use the score and magnitude to sort the reviews.
+4. O Train a sentiment regewssion model with Tensorflow.
+Deploy the model using AI Platform.
+Use the magnitude to sort the reviews.

+>C is correct.
+Use pre-trained model whenever possible.
+In this case the Natural Language API with sentiment analysis returns score and magnitude of sentimen.
+A and B are incorrect because they require creating a model insted of using an exising one.
+D is incorrect because entity analysis will not determine senitment: it recognizes objects, not opinions.

+Maximize speed and minimize cost of deploying a TensorFlow machine-learning model on Google Cloud.

+ 1. X Export your trained model to a SavedModel format.
+Deploy and run your model on AI Platform.
+ 2. O Export your trained model to a SavedModel format.
+Deploy and run your model from a Google Kubernetes Engine Cluster.
+ 3. O Export 2 copies of your trained model to a SavedModel format.
+Store artifacts in Cloud Storage.
+Run 1 version on CPUs and another version on GPUs.
+ 4. O Export 2 copies of your trained model to a SavedModel format.
+Store artifacts in AI Platform.
+Run 1 version on CPUs and another version on GPUs.

+>A is correct because of Google recommended practices; that is "just deploy it".
+B is not correct because you should not run your model from Google Kubernetes Engine.
+C and D are not correct because you should not export 2 copies of your trained model, etc. for this scenario.